Military Disney Tips

 Attractions

-Mickey’s PhilharMagic (Genie+) – This is a 3D movie experience, featuring Donald Duck hijacking Mickey’s Sorcerer’s Hat.
+Mickey’s PhilharMagic (LL Multi) – This is a 3D movie experience, featuring Donald Duck hijacking Mickey’s Sorcerer’s Hat.
 Grab your 3D glasses and enter the theatre where the gang is preparing for a show.
-During the setup Donald unwisely tries to use Mickey’s hat.
+During the setup, Donald unwisely tries to use Mickey’s hat.
 A whirlwind adventure through several of the best loved Disney movies ensues until Mickey saves the day.
 One of our family favorites.

 Prince Charming Regal Carrousel – A 1917 carousel with beautifully carved horses.
 This beautiful carrousel was saved by Disney from the closed Olympic Park in Maplewood NJ.
 It was then refurbished to its current beauty.

-Princess Fairytale Hall – Cinderella, Rapunzel, and other princesses in one on one character meet and greets.
+Princess Fairytale Hall – Cinderella, Rapunzel, and other princesses in one one-on-one character meet and greets.

-Seven Dwarfs Mine Train (H38)(Individual Purchase) – Race through the diamond mine from Snow White and the Seven Dwarfs on an adventurous family coaster.
-Board your two person to a row mine train for a new kind of coaster experience.
+Seven Dwarfs Mine Train (H38)(LL Single) – Race through the diamond mine from Snow White and the Seven Dwarfs on an adventurous family coaster.
+Board your two-person to a row mine train for a new kind of coaster experience.
 The individual mine cars sway side to side in turns like a pendulum.
 This coaster is milder than Big Thunder Mountain and slows in the middle for an audio-animatronic visit with the dwarfs.
-The seating is quite tight in these cars and six footers like me will be jammed in.
+The seating is quite tight in these cars, and six-footers like me will be jammed in.
 This is the newest attraction at the Magic Kingdom and is also in high demand.
 This is also one of the first items to be used up in FastPass Plus.
-A must do!
+A must-do!
 The NEW Mountain Challenge in Disney World!

-The Many Adventures of Winnie the Pooh (Genie+) – Ride in a honey pot and relive all of Pooh’s adventures.
-Your 4+ person honey pot will take you on a fun journey through the Hundred Acre Wood where you’ll see scenes from the books and movies.
+The Many Adventures of Winnie the Pooh (LL Multi) – Ride in a honey pot and relive all of Pooh’s adventures.
+Your 4+ person honey pot will take you on a fun journey through the Hundred Acre Wood, where you’ll see scenes from the books and movies.
 Join Pooh and friends in a celebration as the ride ends.

-Under the Sea – Journey of the Little Mermaid (Genie+) – Ride in your own clamshell to follow Ariel and her friends through the scenes of the Little Mermaid.
-After getting into your 2+ person clamshell you’ll descend under the sea in this recreation of the new classic Disney movie.
+Under the Sea – Journey of the Little Mermaid (LL Multi) – Ride in your own clamshell to follow Ariel and her friends through the scenes of the Little Mermaid.
+After getting into your 2+ person clamshell, you’ll descend under the sea in this recreation of the new classic Disney movie.
 You’ll hear all the famous songs too.
-As the ride nears the end you’ll surface and see Ariel.
+As the ride nears the end, you’ll surface and see Ariel.

-Ariel’s Grotto – A character meet-and-greet with Aerial, the Little Mermaid.
-Since Aerial can’t walk around the park with her fins you can join her where she sits in her grotto to say hello.
+Meet Ariel in her Grotto – A character meet-and-greet with Aerial, the Little Mermaid.
+Since Aerial can’t walk around the park with her fins, you can join her where she sits in her grotto to say hello.

 Casey Jr. Splash ‘N’ Soak Station – A water play area that is part of the new Fantasyland.
 This is a big splash area for the kids to run around on the rubberized surface and cool off in the water jets.